jonbro/jonbro.github.com/blog/_posts/2012-03-14-tower_defense.markdown

 ![Prototype 2](http://yfrog.com/klj3ilp:iphone)

-I added the enemies back in, and corrosponding lose states.
+I added the enemies back in, and corresponding lose states.
 The enemies are a bit dumb right now, they just spawn a certain distance at a random angle from the players base, and move towards it.
 I think that at some point they should probably move towards towers that are attacking them, and try to take out the players towers.
-The enemies also drop money that you can use to build new towers, or upgrade your exisiting towers.
+The enemies also drop money that you can use to build new towers, or upgrade your existing towers.
 I haven't played it to an endgame yet because of some bugs, but that is my first plan of the day.

-One of the biggest issuse with this prototype right now is how confusing it is to look at.
+One of the biggest issues with this prototype right now is how confusing it is to look at.
 I think that by limiting the expansion of the towers so that they cannot overlap, it should create nice textures on the screen as well as removing some of the visual confusion.

 Also, you may notice that I have a virtual control stick in the bottom left, and two big virtual buttons.
 I really would like to get rid of both of those things.
 I may try out the bit pilot controls for the moving the character, but I am concerned that they won't map well to a game where you want your player to end at a particular spot, rather than vacate their current position in a specific vector.
 This may just be me waffling over details though.

 I am currently using just blinking graphics to signify audio, but I noticed a few issues that may mean really boring audio.
 It seems that an optimal strategy may mean that the notes that are playing from the towers will just be a totally steady drum beat.
 I am not sure how to deal with that, but perhaps putting in actual audio may help with discovering a cure.
 Will probably use the pugs luv beats sound engine as I have been on all of the prototypes to try to figure it out.

-Other than those two big issues, I want to add context sensitive towers, so that if you build a tower close to an onscreen resource, then it harvests that resource.
+Other than those two big issues, I want to add context sensitive towers, so that if you build a tower close to an on screen resource, then it harvests that resource.
 That may be adding too much complexity, but the only way to find out is to add it unfortunately.

+## Notes 17-3

+I added the wave on / wave off mechanics that are present in so many tower defense games.
+The reason I added that was because the games were going by way too fast.
+Now that the pace of the game is slowed down, you can start to notice some of the issues.
+I have also added actual audio, and that is becoming apparent that the way the towers charge up does not make for quite so interesting audio.
+I have two ideas for how to fix these issues.

+<iframe width="500" height="390" src="http://www.youtube.com/embed/mhF2oGRlb2Y" frameborder="0" allowfullscreen></iframe>

+The first one is to cut out the main avatar.
+That fixes two problems, one that there are control issues that I have not faced yet, and a simple place towers directly is something that I can handle much more easily.
+The second is that I may be ignoring what is fun about tower defense, and making a different kind of game.
+Tower defense is at its core a lightweight management sim.
+I think what I am making is more about avoidance.
+I think that by focusing in on just one type of fun, rather than trying to have two types of fun simultaneously, I will be able to make something better.

+As for the audio component.
+I like the towers being trigged by the enemies, it adds some computed variety to the sounds that they produce.
+I don't like the fact that the sound outside of that is such a droning rhythm.
+One of the nice things about offline sequencing is that you can make really complex rhythms really easily.
+With this game, it seems that you are forced into making really simplistic sounds for the gameplay to work.

+Back to the drawing board I think.
+I have two ideas for how to take this.